 ‘Memory’ – Cats

-The standout song from the original musical is undoubtedly ‘Memory’ sung by Grizabella, a one time ‘glamour cat’ who’s fallen on hard times and is ostracised by the other cats.
-Elaine Paige played the part in the first West End production and made it her own; it was named the Best Song Musically and Lyrically at the 1982 Ivor Novello Awards, and in 2020, the Evening Standard wrote that, ‘Paige’s version set the standard and enabled ‘Memory’ to become one of the most recognisable musical theatre songs of all time.’
+The standout song from the original musical is undoubtedly ‘Memory’, sung by Grizabella, a one-time ‘glamour cat’ who's fallen on hard times and is ostracised by the other cats.
+Elaine Paige played the part in the first West End production and made it her own; it was named Best Song Musically and Lyrically at the 1982 Ivor Novello Awards, and the Evening Standard has written that ‘Paige's version set the standard and enabled “Memory” to become one of the most recognisable musical theatre songs of all time.’
 In the list of famous songs about cats, this has got to be right up there.

 ‘Alley Cats’ – Hot Chip